-At birth, renal function is generally reduced, particularly in premature infants.
-GFR increases progressively during gestation, particularly during the 3rd trimester.
-GFR rapidly increases in the first months of life; however, GFR, urea clearance, and maximum tubular clearances do not reach adult levels until age 1 to 2 yr.
+Glomerular filtration rate (GFR) increases progressively during gestation, particularly during the third trimester.
+GFR rapidly increases in the first months of life; however, GFR, urea clearance, and maximum tubular clearances do not reach adult levels until age 1 to 2 years.

 |Albuked , Albumarc, Albuminar, Albuminex, AlbuRx , Albutein, Buminate, Flexbumin, Kedbumin, Macrotec, Plasbumin, Plasbumin-20